 Elinor Fair was a beautiful silent screen star who became a penniless alcoholic

 She was born Elinor Virginia Crowe on December 21, 1903 in Richmond, Virginia.
 Sadly her only brother died in 1904 shortly before his third birthday.
-The family moved to Seattle, Washington where her father was the manager of a credit card company.
-After her parents divorced Elinor and her mother lived in Paris, France.
+Her family moved to Seattle, Washington where her father was the manager of a credit card company.
 When she was a child she began her career performing in vaudeville.
 Her dream was to become a opera star.
 At the age of twelve she made her film debut in the 1916 drama The End Of The Trail.
-Fox offered her a five year contract in 1919.
-Elinor appeared in numerous comedies with Albert Ray including Love Is Love, Be A Little Sport, and Tin Pan Alley.
+After her parents divorced she and her mother spent some time living in Paris, France.
+Elinor was signed by Fox studios in 1919.
+She appeared in numerous comedies with Albert Ray including Love Is Love, Be A Little Sport, and Tin Pan Alley.
 The beautiful brunette started dating Lew Cody, her costar in Wait For Me.
-In 1924 she was chosen as one of the Wampas Baby Stars along with Clara Bow.
-Then producer Cecille B. Demille cast her in his 1926 film The Volga Boatman.
-She fell in love with her leading man William Boyd and they were married in January of 1926.
-The couple worked together in The Yankee Clipper and Jim The Conqueror.
-For a while Elinor put her career on hold and became a full-time housewife.
-Unfortunately her marriage to William ended in 1930.
-She returned to acting with a role in the 1932 adventure 45 Calibre Echo.
+In 1924 she was chosen to one of the Wampas Baby Stars along with Clara Bow and Lucille Ricksen.
+Then producer Cecil B. Demille cast her in his 1926 drama The Volga Boatman.
+Her performance got rave reviews and she fell in love with her leading man William Boyd.
+They were married on January 14, 1926.
+Elinor and William worked together in The Yankee Clipper and Jim The Conqueror.
+For several years she put her career on hold and became a full-time housewife.
+Her marriage to William ended in 1930.
+She returned to the screen with a role in the 1932 adventure 45 Calibre Echo.
 That same year she became engaged to actor Frank Clark.

-Following a fight with Frank she impulsively married Thomas W. Daniels, a stunt man, on December 27, 1932.
+Following a fight with Frank she impulsively married Thomas W. Daniels, a stuntman, on December 27, 1932.
 The marriage was annulled a few weeks later.
+By this time her career was in trouble and she had a serious drinking problem.
 Her final film was the 1934 comedy Broadway Bill.
-Surprisingly she remarried Thomas W. Daniels in July of 1934.
+Surprisingly she remarried her ex-husband Thomas W. Daniels in July of 1934.
 Eleven months later she divorced him claiming he "criticized her and called her unseemly names."
-By this time she was bankrupt and suffering from alcoholism.
-When she was unable to pay her rent her ex-husband William Boyd began helping her financially.
+Unfortunately she was now bankrupt and couldn't pay her rent.
+Her ex-husband William Boyd began helping her financially.
 In December of 1936 she was found wandering the streets of Los Angeles suffering from amnesia.
 Elinor was taken to a hospital where she was diagnosed with an acute nervous condition.
-She married actor Jack White in Las Vegas in 1941.
+She married actor Jack White in 1941.
 After they divorced in 1944 she married Merle Aubert Martin.
-The couple moved to Seattle, Washington but Merle struggled to find work.
-During the early 1950s Elinor was diagnosed with a liver condition caused by her chronic alcoholism.
-She and her husband briefly returned to California in 1956 to ask her Hollywood friends for money.
-Tragically she was hospitalized in the Spring of 1957 and went into a hepatic coma.
-On April 26, 1957 Elinor died from cirrhosis of the liver at the age of fifty-three.
+The couple moved to Seattle, Washington but they struggled financially.
+During the early 1950s she was diagnosed with a liver condition caused by her chronic alcoholism.
+Elinor and her husband briefly returned to California in 1956 to ask her Hollywood friends for money.
+Sadly in the Spring of 1957 she was hospitalized and went into a hepatic coma.
+On April 26, 1957 she died from cirrhosis of the liver at the age of fifty-three.
 She was cremated and her ashes were given to her husband.